Lambda Psi Delta: History

 The sorority incorporated in 1998 in Connecticut.
 Lambda Psi Delta was a founding member of the National Multicultural Greek Council (NMGC) in 1998 but is no longer a member.

 The LILies was the official interest group of Lambda Psi Delta Sorority, Inc. The acronym LILies stands for Ladies Interested in Lambda Psi Delta.

 Lambda Psi Delta chartered undergraduate chapters in Florida, New Jersey, Connecticut, Texas and Louisiana.
-It also has two graduate chapters.
-Although the sorority works primarily in minority communities, its members are from a variety of backgrounds.
+It also had two graduate chapters.
+Although the sorority worked primarily in minority communities, its members were from a variety of backgrounds.
 The national headquarters of Lambda Psi Delta is in Old Saybrook, Connecticut.

 Symbols

 The motto of Lambda Psi Delta is "Sovereignty to the Community".
 Its five tenets or pillars are Intellectual Development, Empowerment of Women, Leadership, Cultural Awareness, and Upliftment of Community.

 The sorority's colors are coal black and lily white.
 Its flower is the white calla lily.
 Its jewel is the diamond.
 Its mascot is the white bengal tiger.
 Lambda Psi Delta's nickname is LPsiD.
 Its quarterly national newsletter is The Tiger's Tale.